Long Grounded Thoughts: Synthesizing Visual Problems and Reasoning Chains at Scale

 \section{Method}

 Our data generation framework, illustrated in Figure~\ref{fig:pipeline_main_figure}, tackles three core challenges: \textbf{scale}, \textbf{complexity}, and \textbf{richness} of the reasoning trace.
-In the first stage, we generate large-scale MCQs using high-quality captions and grounded metadata (i.e., bounding boxes).
-This stage emphasizes scale and diversity, while teaching models basic cognitive behaviors such as verification, backtracking, and self-correction (Section~\ref{method:scale_diversity}).
-In the second stage (Section~\ref{method:complexity}), we apply a composition hardening algorithm that merges MCQs from the first stage into more challenging, multi-hop problems that require decomposition and higher-order reasoning, where the basic skills act as building blocks.
-For each stage, we then synthesize reasoning traces (Section~\ref{method:synthesis}).
-For the synthesis, in the first stage, we focus on scale and rely on models around the 30B parameter scale (e.g., Qwen2.5-VL-7B, R1-32B).
-In the second stage, where problems demand decomposition and chaining of skills, we leverage the most powerful open VLMs and LLMs (e.g., Qwen2.5-VL-72B, R1-671B).
-In both cases, we distill first CoTs from VLMs and subsequently expand them with richer trajectories using reasoning LLMs.
-This allows to obtain reasoning traces that are in the VLM distribution but contain the richness of the reasoning model.
+In the first stage, we generate large-scale multiple choice visual problems (MCQs) using high-quality captions and grounded metadata (i.e., bounding boxes).
+This stage emphasizes synthesis of diverse problem at scale (Section~\ref{method:scale_diversity}).
+In the second stage (Section~\ref{method:complexity}), we apply a composition hardening algorithm that merges MCQs from the first stage into more challenging, multi-hop problems that require decomposition and higher-order reasoning.
+For each stage, we then synthesize reasoning traces that could be used for SFT and offline RL (Section~\ref{method:synthesis}).
 In our notation, $\VLM$ denotes the VLM, $\LLM$ the LLM, and $\RLLM$ the reasoning LLM.
-Importantly, we assume access to a pool of natural images with highly descriptive captions that include fine-grained visual details such as DOCCI~\citep{OnoeDocci2024}.